cdaudt/lavaserver-builddeb/README.md

-### Deb generator for lava server
+### Deb generator for lavapdu-daemon
-This is a simple script that uses docker to generate the deb files for lava-server It starts from 2 git repos, one for the sources and one for the package info
+This is a simple script that uses docker to generate the deb files for lavapdu It starts from 2 git repos, one for the sources and one for the package info

 ### Usage